-- i.
-Total area to be disturbed, paved or built upon, proposed surface contours, land area to be occupied by the stormwater management facilities and the type of vegetation thereon, and details of the proposed plan to control and dispose of stormwater. - ii.
-Details of all stormwater management facility designs, during and after construction, including discharge provisions, discharge capacity for each outlet at different levels of detention and emergency spillway provisions with maximum discharge capacity of each spillway. - 6.
-Calculations - i.
-Comprehensive hydrologic and hydraulic design calculations for the pre-development and post-development conditions for the design storms specified in Section 420-3. - ii.
-When the proposed stormwater management control measures depend on the hydrologic properties of soils or require certain separation from the seasonal high water table, then a soils report shall be submitted.
+- (a) Total area to be disturbed, paved or built upon, proposed surface contours, land area to be occupied by the stormwater management facilities and the type of vegetation thereon, and details of the proposed plan to control and dispose of stormwater. - (b) Details of all stormwater management facility designs, during and after construction, including discharge provisions, discharge capacity for each outlet at different levels of detention and emergency spillway provisions with maximum discharge capacity of each spillway.

+6. Calculations.

+- (a) Comprehensive hydrologic and hydraulic design calculations for the predevelopment and post-development conditions for the design storms specified in §31-3 of this Chapter. - (b) When the proposed stormwater management control measures depend on the hydrologic properties of soils or require certain separation from the seasonal high-water table, then a soils report shall be submitted.
 The soils report shall be based on onsite boring logs or soil pit profiles.
-The number and location of required soil borings or soil pits shall be determined based on what is needed to determine the suitability and distribution of soils present at the location of the control measure. - 7.
-Maintenance and Repair Plan
+The number and location of required soil borings or soil pits shall be determined based on what is needed to determine the suitability and distribution of soils present at the location of the control measure.

+7. Maintenance and Repair Plan.

-The design and planning of the stormwater management facility shall meet the maintenance requirements of Section 420-7.
+The design and planning of the stormwater management facility shall meet the maintenance requirements of §31-7.

-8. Waiver from Submission Requirements
+8. Waiver from Submission Requirements.

-The municipal official or board reviewing an application under this ordinance may, in consultation with the municipality's review engineer, waive submission of any of the requirements in Section 420-6(C)(1) through 420-6(C)(6) when it can be demonstrated that the information requested is impossible to obtain or it would create a hardship on the applicant to obtain and its absence will not materially affect the review process.
+The municipal official or board reviewing an application under this Chapter may, in consultation with the municipality's review engineer, waive submission of any of the requirements in §31-6.c.1 through §31-6.c.6 of this Chapter when it can be demonstrated that the information requested is impossible to obtain or it would create a hardship on the applicant to obtain and its absence will not materially affect the review process.

-§420-7 Maintenance and repair.

-A. Applicability
+§ 31-7 MAINTENANCE AND REPAIR.

+a.
+Applicability.

-Projects subject to review as in Section 420-1(C) shall comply with the requirements of Sections 420-7(B) and 420-7(C).
+Projects subject to review as in §31-1.c of this Chapter shall comply with the requirements of §31-7.b and §31-7.c.

-B. General Maintenance
+b.
+General Maintenance.